-The body's functions are conducted by organs.
-Each organ is a recognizable structure (for example, the heart, lungs, liver, eyes, and stomach) that performs specific functions.
+Organs are the body's recognizable structures (for example, the heart, lungs, liver, eyes, and stomach) that perform specific functions.
 An organ is made of several types of tissue and therefore several types of cells Cells Often thought of as the smallest unit of a living organism, a cell is made up of many even smaller parts, each with its own function.
 Human cells vary in size, but all are quite small.
 Even... read more .
-For example, the heart (see Biology of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
+For example, the heart Biology of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
 The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more contains muscle tissue that contracts to pump blood, fibrous tissue that makes up the heart valves, and special cells that maintain the rate and rhythm of heartbeats.
-The eye (see Structure and Function of the Eyes The structures and functions of the eyes are complex.
+The eye Structure and Function of the Eyes The structures and functions of the eyes are complex.
 Each eye constantly adjusts the amount of light it lets in, focuses on objects near and far, and produces continuous images that are instantly... read more contains muscle cells that open and close the pupil, clear cells that make up the lens and cornea, cells that produce the fluid within the eye, cells that sense light, and nerve cells that conduct impulses to the brain.
-Even an organ as apparently simple as the gallbladder (see Gallbladder and Biliary Tract The gallbladder is a small, pear-shaped, muscular storage sac that holds bile and is interconnected to the liver by ducts known as the biliary tract.
+Even an organ as apparently simple as the gallbladder Gallbladder and Biliary Tract The gallbladder is a small, pear-shaped, muscular storage sac that holds bile and is interconnected to the liver by ducts known as the biliary tract.
 (See also Overview of the Liver and Gallbladder... read more contains different types of cells, such as those that form a lining resistant to the irritative effects of bile, muscle cells that contract to expel bile, and cells that form the fibrous outer wall holding the sac together.